pau13-loop/CV/index.md

 `2019-2020`
 __Pantry-Cheese Sommelier and Commis de Rang at Swinton Estate Hotel Yorkshire__

+## Personal Skills

+### Scrum

+> Capacities of self-organizaton, focus on outcomes and manage blockers

+### Agile Methodologies

+> Personal experience and knowledge thanks to the daily use and practice of agile methodologies

+### TDD

+> Unconditional love of the TDD practice, learning how to minimize coding errors and improving coding habits and techniques

+### SOLID

+> Knowledge about of to develop software following the SOLID Principles

+### Version Control

+> Knowledge about of to develop software following the SOLID Principles

+### Defensive Programming

+> Knowledge good practices to improve the produced software and source code

+### DDD

+> Training about the Doman-Driven Design, learning skills of interpretation and creation of models, communication betweent software and domain experts, developing software based on an UML diagram

+## Backend Programming Languages

+* Java 11
+	* Maven
+	* Jacoco
+	* Junit

+* Python
+	* Pytest
+	* Pymongo
+	* Flask

+* Docker
+* MongoDB

+## Frontend Programming Languages

+* HTML

+* CSS3

+* JavaScript

+* MarkDown

 ## Languages

 * __Spanish__ (Native)
 * __Catalan__ (Native)
 * __English__ (Intermedium-Advanced)

+## Driving Licenses

+* __Driving License:__ AM
+* __Driving License:__ B